 TechNet supports policies that are technology-neutral and that foster and promote innovation in clean energy supply and demand for a sustainable climate.
 This allows companies to create, thrive, and compete in the United States and around the globe.
 Technology is a significant driver of efficiencies and innovative solutions for solving a wide range of environmental issues, so it should be fostered through smart policy and research and development funding.
 TechNet's state program supports the following principles:

 - A robust, technology-neutral energy agenda that will spur the development and deployment of clean energy and clean transportation resources and technologies. - Customer choice. - Resilience and reliability in the face of security threats, natural disasters, and uninterrupted energy supplies.
-Understanding that clean energy and resilient energy are not mutually exclusive, TechNet will seek to advance the intersection of sustainable energy and resilient energy. - The expansion of competitive and transparent energy supply markets at the wholesale and retail levels.

-- Forward-looking policies that ensure open access and enable marketbased deployment of wholesale and distributed energy resources. - Fair and equal access to data, in a standardized format, to enable industry growth while empowering consumers to effectively deploy and utilize clean energy and clean transportation solutions. - Stable tax policies that provide industry and consumers with longterm clarity to support the investment in and deployment of clean energy technologies. - Policies that recognize the contributions of companies with voluntary clean energy initiatives that move faster than state goals.
+Understanding that clean energy and resilient energy are not mutually exclusive, TechNet will seek to advance the intersection of sustainable energy and resilient energy. - The expansion of competitive and transparent energy supply markets at the wholesale and retail levels. - Forward-looking policies that ensure open access and enable market-based deployment of wholesale and distributed energy resources. - Fair and equal access to data, in a standardized format, to enable industry growth while empowering consumers to effectively deploy and utilize clean energy and clean transportation solutions. - Stable tax policies that provide industry and consumers with long-term clarity to support the investment in and deployment of clean energy technologies.